CBS CEO Moonves accused of sexual misconduct by more women in New Yorker story

-The new disclosures come as the media company negotiates his exit following similar claims previously made by six other women against the executive.
+Moonves' resignation, following similar claims made by six other women against him, could be announced as early as Monday morning, according to sources familiar with the matter who asked not to be identified because the plans had not been made public.

-The incidents, which the women said took place between the 1980s and early 2000s, were published in a New Yorker story https://bit.ly/2wUJetu and included claims of forced sex, Moonves exposing himself and use of physical violence and intimidation.
-All six of the women were named.
-Reuters could not immediately reach them for comment.
+The newly disclosed incidents, which the women said occurred between the 1980s and early 2000s, were published in the New Yorker story and included claims of forced sex, Moonves exposing himself and use of physical violence and intimidation.
+All six of the women were named in the article.

+The New Yorker reported that these women said Moonves also retaliated after they rebuffed him, damaging their careers.

+CBS has negotiated an estimated $100 million settlement with Moonves, sources told Reuters.

-Moonves, 68, who joined CBS in 1995 and became CEO in 2006, could not immediately be reached to comment on Sunday after the latest claims.
+Moonves, 68, joined CBS in 1995 and became CEO in 2006.
+He could not immediately be reached to comment on Sunday after the latest claims.

 In a statement to the magazine, Moonves acknowledged three of the encounters, but said they were consensual.

 "The appalling accusations in this article are untrue," Moonves told the New Yorker.
 "What is true is that I had consensual relations with three of the women some 25 years ago before I came to CBS.
 And I have never used my position to hinder the advancement or careers of women.
 In my 40 years of work, I have never before heard of such disturbing accusations.
 I can only surmise they are surfacing now for the first time, decades later, as part of a concerted effort by others to destroy my name, my reputation, and my career."